 Consumers are more mistrustful than ever.
-With survey after survey revealing that high numbers of consumers no longer trust local independent retailers and large-scale companies even less so, these are troubling times for brands.
-The challenge for all brands is to learn how to address and combat this mistrust in order to get consumers back onside if they are to increase sales.
+With survey after survey revealing that high numbers of clients no longer trust local independent retailers and large-scale companies even less so, these are troubling times for brands.
+The challenge is to learn how to address and combat this mistrust to get consumers back onside if they are to increase sales.
 Here’s how it can be done:

-Be mindful of whether or not you’re really offering value
+Be mindful of whether or not you’re offering value

 A quick fix for falling sales has often been to offer up deals and giveaways on products.
-This is often the case for supermarkets, who will advertise 2-4-1 deals and BOGOF offers on an array of produce.
-This is problematic as if consumers are encouraged to spend through the tempting deals, but later find that the value is missing and that the products weren’t worth the amount that they were bought for, their trust in that brand decreases.
+This is often the case for supermarkets, who will advertise 2×1 deals and BOGOF offers: The problem with this strategy is the loss of trust.
+If the consumer is encouraged to spend through tempting deals and later find that the value is missing and the products weren’t worth it, their faith in that brand would decrease.

-There are still ways that you can offer value whilst still selling at low prices.
+There are still ways that you can offer value while still selling at low prices.
 Personalisation is key.
 Waitrose, for example, offers a loyalty program where consumers can clock up points on items that they buy most frequently; points which equate to money off of said items in the future.
-This is a great way of showing customers that they are seen as individuals by brands and that deals are aimed at improving their weekly shopping budgets rather than just racking up sales for the company.
+This is an excellent way of showing your clients that you see them as individuals.
+The deals are to improve their weekly shopping budgets rather than just racking up sales for the company.

-When failures inevitably arise and things do go wrong, the quickest way to remedy this is with good customer service.
+When failures inevitably arise, and things do go wrong, the quickest way to remedy this is with excellent customer service.
 In the Social Media powered age, this means replying to consumers on social channels with explanations and offers to reverse the damage caused.
-Respond to both negative and positive comments from consumers as quickly as possible.
-High levels of consistency and open honest streams of communication are what can reestablish brand trust.
-Where possible make your responses personal and even humorous.
-Dare to make your responses public, so that if they are received warmly your whole audience will see them.
-This is a great way of restoring brand trust
+Respond to both negative and positive comments as quickly as possible.
+High levels of consistency and open, honest streams of communication are what can reestablish brand trust.

-Brand Trust once gone, can be recovered.
+Brand Trust once is gone, can be recovered.
 It is all about recognising your mistakes and offering personalised apologies.
-Try managing your own shortcomings by being open about them even before they are experienced.
-This is sure to win you respect and admiration and increased levels of that all-important brand trust- which is vital if customers are going to buy from you.
+Try managing your shortcomings by being open about them.
+This approach will make sure to win you respect and admiration and increased levels of that all-important brand trust- which is vital if customers are going to buy from you.